Skip to main content

-The Klaviyo integration lets you send fully customizable review request emails through your Klaviyo flows.
+Judge.me x Klaviyo request integration lets you send fully customizable review request emails through your Klaviyo flows.
 Every review collected via these emails is verified by Judge.me, helping you:

-Here’s a quick look at how review requests are sent via Klaviyo:
+Here’s a quick look at how review requests are sent via Klaviyo after the integration is enabled:

 Considerations